lb-/bakerydemo/lightweight-frontend-framework-investigation-2022.md

   - Can we use these 'components' outside the Wagtail admin easily?
   - CSP compliance, remember not all instances of Wagtail activate this but we aim to support it.

+## Additional context

+- Throughout 2022, Wagtail will be releasing a major UI overhaul of the user interface and features in Wagtail’s page editor.
+- React is an incredible library but better serves situations where the full control of the DOM branch is given to React, DOM rendering is 'given over' to JavaScript and Django templates cannot be leveraged (easily) to change what is inside those DOM elements.
+- jQuery has served a great purpose, providing easy DOM traversal and manipulation, however it is becoming a bottleneck for new features and modern DOM APIs are sufficient and jQuery does not solve the problem of making it easy to write consistent code (component state).
+Additional to this we end up having to a lot of 'initialising' of elements whenever added to the DOM by other means (other JS or maybe async HTML).

 ### Assumptions

 - **Not in scope** - Component library (e.g. modals/tooltips etc), it is assumed that discussion will be separate.
 Components will be implemented or adopted using whatever framework is selected.